HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

    - **Suffix:** 1 or 2 letters.
    - **Examples:** K1A, N1AA, W1A, AA4BC, AL9BB.

-   **Special event call signs**: The 1x1 format call signs, like K1A, are only used for special event stations and are only assigned for a limited time.
+   **Special event callsigns**: The 1x1 format callsigns, like K1A, are only used for special event stations and are only assigned for a limited time.
 You may hear them, but one will never be assigned to an individual.

 * **Group B — Advanced Class**.
    - **Prefix:** Two letters starting with K, N, or W.